Click here to take a closer look at InSight, its instruments and the years of work that culminate in a historic mission to Mars.

-InSight's voyage will take about six months.
-Two small satellites will break off after liftoff, then accompany InSight to provide a communications link.
+InSight had some company on its six-month voyage.
+Two small satellites broke off after liftoff, then accompanied InSight to provide a communications link.

 Descent and Entry